 One of the perks of being a homeschooling family is that you can “skip school” and take an impromptu field trip instead.
 Toward the end of the school year, we tend to get a little restless and need to change things up a bit, so I decided that we’d forgo our usual lessons and head out to SeaLife Michigan Aquarium.
 The aquarium was having its annual homeschool week and we could visit for a discounted rate.
-This wasn’t our first time there, but it felt like it because the kids were so little when we left visited.
+This wasn’t our first time there, but it felt like it because the kids were so little when we last visited.
 Seeing their little faces light up and hearing their oohs and ahhhhs was so worth the trip.

 While we were there, they not only got to see and touch some of the animals, but they saw two of the rescued turtles being fed.
 They really enjoyed that.
 We also learned how the aquarium rescues animals who were injured or otherwise in need of protection.
 Very interesting stuff!